WarpEngineer/StitchKit/README.md

 # StitchKit
-Progressive Web App for a little knitting help
+A progressive web app for a little knitting help